wildapt01/python-files/NetNinja/django_series/notes.md

 `django-admin startproject <PROJECT_NAME>`

+####The general structure of a Django project is made of apps which each have their own urls.py, views.py and templates folder.
+Each app controls a portion of the project.

 ## URLs

-As ususal, browser makes a request, `urls.py` looks at it and fires the adequate function in `views.py`, which sends the response through `HttpResponse`.
+As ususal, browser makes a request, `urls.py` looks at it and fires the adequate function in `views.py`, which sends the response through `HttpResponse` or `render(request, 'my-page.html'`.
+The `render()` is imported from `django.shortcuts`.

+The HTML templates are in the templates folder, and pointed to via the `settings.py` file.